huridocs/uwazi-documentation/admin-docs/analysing-and-visualising-your-collection.md

 ![](images/image_83.png)

-## How to Display Your Information on a Map
+## How to display your information on a map

 > In Uwazi, there are two ways to display your information on a geographic map: by using the map toggle in the Uwazi library, and by using a map visualisation component in a page.
 These instructions will help you configure your information to include geographic data and display that geographic data on a map.